Skip to main content

 Subassembly is an item produced in your or contractor's factory designed to be used in making a larger assembly or a final product.

 In Katana, subassemblies are products, not materials.
 Each product can be a subassembly and also sold to customers simultaneously.
 There is no difference between products and subassemblies in Katana.
-Both are included in the "Products" list and have exactly the same characteristics (including a Product recipe and Production operations).
+Both are included in the Products table and the same characteristics (including a product recipe and production operations).

-Note: Katana does not block creating a recipe loop (i.e. including a product in the Product Recipe of its own subassembly).
-However, be aware of creating a loop as then the manufacturing cost cannot be calculated.
+Note: Katana does not block creating a recipe loop (i.e. including a product in the product recipe of its own subassembly).
+However, be aware of loops as the manufacturing cost can't be calculated.

-When you create a Manufacturing Order (MO) for a product that includes at least one subassembly in the product recipe, then you get the option to create Manufacturing Orders for subassemblies Automatically.
+If you create a MO for a product that includes at least one subassembly in the product recipe, you have the option to automatically create MOs for subassemblies.

-When you create a Manufacturing Order for the subassembly, the MO appears in the "Schedule" in the "Make" screen similar to any other MOs.
-You can manage the priority, Production status, and Ingredients Availability for those orders.
+If you create a MO for the subassembly, it will appear in the Schedule tab of the Make screen similar to any other MOs.
+You can manage the priority, production status, and ingredients availability for those orders.

-As subassemblies are products in Katana and could also be sold to customers, then the same item could be required by a Sales Order and a Manufacturing Order or an Outsourced Purchase Order at the same time (e.g. you have a customer order for a product that is also used as a subassembly and required by existing MOs).
-Sales Orders, Manufacturing Orders and Outsourced Purchase Orders all take part in the Sales Items Availability calculation for this product.
+As subassemblies are products in Katana and could also be sold to customers, the same item could be required by a sales order (SO), MO or, OPO at the same time (e.g. you have a customer order for a product that is also used as a subassembly and required by existing MOs).
+SOs, MOs, and OPOs all take part in the sales items availability calculation for this product.

-Click on the Sales Items Availability status (on Sales Orders) or Ingredients Availability status (on Manufacturing Orders or on Outsourced Purchase Orders) to see the list of all orders that require a product.
-You can access the information by clicking on the "Committed" value for the item in the "Inventory" list in the "Stock" screen.
+Click on the Sales items availability status (on SOs) or Ingredients availability status (on MOs or OPOs) to see the list of all orders that require a product.
+You can access the information by clicking in the Committed column of the item from the Inventory tab of the Stock screen.

 Inventory list